philipperemy/neural-probability-dist-sampler/README.md

 # Neural Probability Distribution Sampler
-*A neural network to sample from any probability distribution, such as the exponential distribution.*
+*A end to end differentiable neural network able to sample from any probability distribution, such as the exponential distribution.*

 The major requirement is to have a sufficiently larger number of realizations, drawn from the target distribution.